Biodiversity Net Gain (BNG)

 Biodiversity Net Gain is an approach to development that leaves biodiversity in a measurably better state after development than before, after first avoiding and minimising harm.

-From 12 February 2024 all major developments in England will have to deliver 10% BNG and from 2 April 2024 all developments (except for some exceptions, such as householder applications) will have to deliver 10% BNG.
+All developments (except for some exceptions, such as householder applications) have to deliver 10% BNG.
 This requirement does not replace, but is in addition to, the existing policy and legal requirements related to biodiversity and development

 To measure BNG and assess the impacts of planning applications Defra’s Biodiversity Metric (or for smaller sites the small sites metric) should be used.
 Guidance on how councils across Gloucestershire expect the biodiversity metric to be used is provided below (this guidance is regularly updated to reflect changes in national and local guidance and initiatives):